The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Affine Limit: From Finite Kaleidoscopic Recurrences to Euler's Pentagonal Identity

 \section{The Affine Limit: From Finite Kaleidoscopic Recurrences to Euler's Pentagonal Identity}

 We conclude our structural analysis by extending the Exact Simplicial Decomposition from finite dimensions to its ultimate asymptotic limit, $k \to \infty$.
-For any finite $k$, the partition manifold is foliated by discrete Ehrhart quasi-polynomials, where the non-existent "ghost volumes" are annihilated by the complex destructive interference of cyclotomic fields.
+For any finite $k$, the partition manifold is foliated by discrete Ehrhart quasi-polynomials.
 However, as the dimension of the $A_{k-1}$ root system approaches infinity, the geometric configuration space fundamentally transitions from a bounded rational polytope to the affine Kac-Moody Lie algebra $\widehat{A}_\infty$.
-To rigorously understand this transition, we first analyze the finite precursors generated by the restricted Weyl reflections.
+To rigorously understand this transition, we analyze the finite precursors generated by the restricted Weyl reflections.